PurpleMurena/Sudoku/README.txt

-1. Created a div called board                             //use github repository for practice?
+1. Created a div called board
 2. Created 9 sections in board
 3. Every section has 9 cells